-Reasons for Recurrence and Corrective Action Plan: The current Business Manager was not employed during the time period of this audit.
-This finding is repeated, see Corrective Action Plan.
+Reasons for Recurrence and Corrective Action Plan: The errors have been corrected with the ND TFFR.
+Finding is not repeated.

-Finding No. 2017-006: Capital Asset Records
+Finding No. 2018-006: Capital Asset Records

 Status: Capital asset records were not properly maintained to support the amounts reported for governmental activities capital assets, resulting in a lack of controls over public assets and inaccurate financial statements.